swiftotter/driver/README.md

     region: us-east-1
 ```

 It should run!
-Be prepared for it to take some time.
+Be prepared for it to take some time (on the order of hours).
 ```
 ./vendor/bin/driver run
 ```